Starfish-develop/Starfish/README.md

 Or, should we actually be sampling in log of c0, and ensure that the mean of c0 is equal to 1?
 Right now we are setting the last order to have logc0 = 0.0

 Do some profiling.
-Why does stellar parameter evaluation take so long?
+Stellar parameter evaluation takes the longest, probably because of the FFT.

 Arrange base_lnprob or model sampler so that ranges and connections can be set up easily.